Unfinished Puzzle. The Story of a Recruitment

 Recruitment can be easy, straightforward, and pleasant.
 But some are more challenging from the start—even if only because of the specific requirements of the client for whom we are seeking a team member.
 In such cases, we know from the beginning that the process may be longer and more tedious.
 But how sweet is the satisfaction of a happy ending at the end of such a recruitment!
 It's worse when, after such a "happy ending," there comes... an unexpected plot twist.
 When can we really say that recruitment was successful?
 On the day it ends?
 When the contract is signed?
 After the first quarter of working together, or perhaps... after a year?
 There is no simple answer to this question—as you will see in the story of a particular recruitment we want to tell you about today.

-From the beginning, we knew this wouldn't be the most straightforward recruitment, both for the client—who was eagerly awaiting a candidate who could bring the right skills to support the project and the team—and for us, since the specific set of requirements meant that, despite seeming matches, each CV kept coming back with negative feedback after verification by the client.
+From the very beginning, we knew this wouldn’t be an easy recruitment.
+It was a significant challenge for both the client and us.
+The client was eagerly awaiting a candidate with the right skill set—someone who could support both the project and the team.
+At the same time, the requirements were very specific.
+Despite seeming like a good fit, many CVs were rejected after the client’s verification.
 Time was running out.
-The recruitment continued.
-However, a light appeared on the horizon—an auspicious CV that met all the client's requirements.
+The recruitment process continued.
+But then, a light appeared on the horizon—an exceptionally promising CV that met all of the client’s requirements.

 Fot.
 Weronika Dyląg